 Conformity of a copy to an original document confirm by your name, signature and date on every page of the copy containing data.

-You can apply for the ID-card by an e-mail, if you hold a valid ID-card.
+You can apply for the ID-card by an e-mail, if You have a possibility to sign the application digitally.

-You can apply for a ID-card and passport together by e-mail, if less than 2 years have passed since applying for the previous passport and capturing fingerprints, and if you hold a valid ID-card.
+You can apply for a ID-card and passport together by e-mail, if less than 2 years have passed since applying for the previous passport and capturing fingerprints, and if You have a possibility to sign the application digitally.

 Sign all documents required for application digitally in one container.
-Digital colour photo (minimum size is 480х600 pixels) and specimen signature must be in .jpg format.
+Digital colour photo (minimum size is 600х800 pixels) and specimen signature must be in .jpg format.

 Send the signed container to an address email@example.com.
 The subject of an e-mail, please write: „Application for passport and/or ID-card“.